BEING A COMMUNITY OF LOVE DURING THE COIVD-19 PANDEMIC

 - Show God’s compassion and care to those in our communities who are affected.

 These are general guidelines; decisions should be made in collaboration with Church leadership and health authorities, based on local practices and safety concerns.
-See the Episcopal Relief and Development Resources for Epidemics and COVID-19 information, as well as those of the Maryland Department of Health and Centers for Disease Control and Prevention guidelines by using the buttons below.
-Bishop Sutton’s messages and updates are available below and for download, as well.
+See the Episcopal Relief and Development Resources for Epidemics and COVID-19 information, as well as those of the Maryland Department of Health and Centers for Disease Control and Prevention guidelines by using the buttons above.